OTI Festival 2000: Final

 The final was held on Saturday 20 May 2000.
 It opened with a medley of some of the songs that have won the festival throughout its history performed by the members of the backing choir: "Una canción no es suficiente" (representing Mexico in 1989), "A dónde voy sin ti" (Spain 1992), "Canción dispareja" (Argentina 1994), "La felicidad" (Mexico 1975), "Se diga lo que se diga" (Mexico 1997), and "Fin de siglo, éste es el tiempo de inflamarse, deprimirse o transformarse" (Chile 1998), with the latter leaded by its original singer Florcita Motuda.
 The show also featured another winning song performed by its original performer: "El fandango aquí" by Eugenia León (Mexico 1985); and other performances by Charlie Zaa, Marco Antonio Solís, Hernaldo Zúñiga, Francisco Céspedes, and Emmanuel.

-The winner was the song "Hierba mala" performed by Hermanas Chirino representing the United States; with "Con una canción" by José Vega representing Puerto Rico placing second; and "Mi vida" by Natalia Sosa representing Mexico placing third.
+The winner was the song "Hierba mala", written by Angie Chirino, Olga María Chirino, and Emilio Estefan, and performed by Hermanas Chirino representing the United States; with "Con una canción", written and performed by José Vega representing Puerto Rico, placing second; and "Mi vida", written by Gerardo Flores, and performed by Natalia Sosa representing Mexico, placing third.
 There was a trophy for each of the first three places.
-The first prize trophy was delivered by Emilio Azcárraga, president of OTI, and the beauty ambassador of Costa Rica; the second prize trophy by Eladio Lárez, vice-president of OTI, and the beauty ambassador of Venezuela; and the third prize trophy by Nicolás Castillo, president of the OTI programs committee, and the beauty ambassador of the United States.
+The first prize trophy was delivered by Emilio Azcárraga, president of OTI, and the beauty ambassador of Costa Rica, Kisha Alvarado; the second prize trophy by Eladio Lárez, vice-president of OTI, and the beauty ambassador of Venezuela, Martina Thorogood; and the third prize trophy by Nicolás Castillo, president of the OTI programs committee, and the beauty ambassador of the United States, Carolina Balzán.
 The festival ended with a reprise of the winning entry.